 Eugenics: from London to Dunedin

-On 23rd August 1910 the Otago Daily Times carried an article entitled ‘The Coming Race: Heredity and Selection’ that announced the inauguration, the previous evening, of a New Zealand Branch of the London Eugenics Education Society in Dunedin.
+On 23rd August 1910 the Otago Daily Times carried an article entitled ‘The Coming Race: Heredity and selection’ that announced the inauguration of a New Zealand Branch of the London Eugenics Education Society in Dunedin.
 A.H.
 Grinling, a journalist for the newspaper, told the assembled group of the founding of the parent society, and of its aims and objectives.
 They heard how the ideas of Francis Galton, first mooted in the 1860s, had gained the support of the University College London and were ultimately incorporated into The Eugenics Laboratory at that institution under the direction of Professor Karl Pearson.
 It was ‘with a view to popularising’ results from the laboratory work that The London Eugenics Education Society had been established in 1907.
 New Zealand was the first of the Dominions, and Dunedin the first city, to have followed suit.

 Notable amongst the speakers at the meeting and the elected members of the Society’s Council were church ministers, university professors, medical doctors, solicitors, parliamentarians and educationalists.
 Dr Emily Siedeberg rationalised the work of the society:

 Those whose work enable them to follow the life history of feeble-minded or degenerate men and women, had no difficulty in citing cases where the offspring of these creatures are found to fill our prisons and industrial schools with dangerous criminals.
 The need was forced upon them of some legislation which would give a magistrate power to isolate these people in a home of detention for their whole lives.